 Additional paperwork - The Financial Aid Office will communicate with students via email to request any required additional paperwork.

-Students selected for a process called Verification will need to complete a Verification Worksheet and provide copies of their parent's 2015 Tax Return Transcript(s).
-Students and parents not utilizing or unable to utilize the IRS Data Retrieval process on the FAFSA must obtain a copy of the 2015 Tax Return Transcript(s) from the Internal Revenue Service (IRS) after you have submitted your 2015 federal tax return.
+Students selected for a process called Verification will need to complete a Verification Worksheet and provide copies of the 2015 Tax Return Transcript(s).
+Students and parents not utilizing or unable to utilize the IRS Data Retrieval process on the FAFSA must obtain a copy of the 2015 Tax Return Transcript(s) from the Internal Revenue Service (IRS).
 You may visit a local IRS office to obtain a copy.
 There are local offices in each state.
 You may also contact the IRS at 1-800-829-1040 to speak with a representative.
 Students are asked to provide the verification information as soon as possible.
 Delays in receipt of the verification documentation almost always delays the processing and disbursing of your financial aid.
 As a result, late fees and holds may be placed on your account so its important that you pay close attention to the information you receive from our office.

 * Applications must be received, not postmarked, by the dates above.
 Applications submitted after these dates will be considered on a rolling basis, depending on the availability of funds.